Color Changing Aces by BestMagic

 Key features

-• Uses only four Aces from a standard deck, no special props needed
+• Uses only four Aces from a standard deck, requiring minimal props

-• No advanced sleight of hand required, making it beginner-friendly
+• No advanced sleight of hand needed, making it accessible for beginners

-• Emphasizes clean execution and clear angles for strong illusion
+• Emphasizes clean execution and clear angles to maintain the illusion

 Pros

-• Easy to learn and perform with minimal practice
+• Easy to learn and perform with practice

 • Versatile for various performance contexts